denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-services-that-add-or-remove-services.md

 +++
 weight = 11
-title = "Services: add or remove services" description = A new service can be added, an existing one can be split in two, or multiple services can be merged if they become tightly coupled.
+title = "Evolutions of Services that add or remove services" description = A new service can be added, an existing one can be split in two, or multiple services can be merged if they become tightly coupled.
 +++

-# Services: add or remove services
+# Evolutions of Services that add or remove services

 [*Services*]({{< relref "../../part-2--basic-metapatterns/services.md" >}}) work well when each service matches a subdomain and is developed by a single team\.
 If those premises change, you’ll need to restructure the system: